Pavlos1/GRTrace/README.md

 ```

 If you wish to run `parsers/mupdf_verify`, you will need to install
 [libmupdf](http://mupdf.com).
-Also, you will need to compile is separately with
+Also, you will need to compile it separately with
 `cd parsers; make bin/verify_mupdf; cd ..` since I still cannot figure out how
 to get libmupdf stuff to compile.